Does your business need a mobile app in 2023?

 The world has been mobile for years nowRight now is the best time for mobile app development.
 Out of the 62% of businesses that either have an app or are in the process of getting one, 20% use their apps solely for branding purposes, 30% use their apps for revenue generation, and 50% use their apps for support and engagement.

-The number of smartphone users worldwide today surpasses six billion, according to Statista.
-This number will grow by several hundred million by 2023.
+The number of smartphone users worldwide today is close to seven billion, according to Statista.
+This number will grow by several hundred million by 2024.
 China, India, and the U.S. are the leading countries with the vast majority of smartphone users, with a combined total of 1.46 billion users.

 Users spend more and more time on their mobile devices compared to laptops and PCs.

 Almost every business owner wonders whether they need a mobile app in the first place.
 Some businesses need to provide to their customer a simple mobile version of their website.
 When done right, it can cover all the needs of most users.

 But when it comes to providing the best user experience, the app is what you should consider.
 First of all, you can do much more with the app.
 While websites on mobile are too restricted in terms of gestures and technologies you can use, mobile apps provide more freedom and flexibility.

 For example, the mobile web version of Farfetch works just fine, but if the users want to try new features like virtual try-on, they should switch to the app.

 So it would be best if you thought for yourself whether you're providing the users with the best mobile experience or not.
 What are the long-term goals of your business?
 Could they be achieved without a mobile app?